basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 #### Operations

-Registers can have the binaries stored in them changed.
-They can be added to and removed from maps, but those operations take place on the map in which the register is nested and not on the register itself.
+Registers are subject to only operation.
+They can only have the binaries stored within them changed.
+They can be added to and removed from maps, but those operations take place on the map in which the register is nested, and not on the register itself.

 #### Examples